bomeara/treebasestatic/README.md

 # treebasestatic
-Static version of the treebase respository
+Static version of the treebase respository, available at https://bomeara.github.io/treebasestatic/